klardotsh/klar.sh/www/src/index.md

 My contact information is [linked from the navbar and here](/contact.html).

-I am currently "mostly" not accepting contract work, but if you think it's *really* something I should take a look at, email me and we'll figure something out.
-Timelines won't be super quick, I can promise that much.
+I am currently accepting contract work in the realms of "DevOps" and infrastructure, backend web development, developer experience and tooling, and general systems engineering.
+See [my resume](/resume.html) or [my contact information](/contact.html) if you're interested!

 ## After you're done here...